hsson/brkt-cli/esx.md

   --vcenter-host DNS_NAME
                         IP address/DNS Name of the vCenter host (default:
                         None)
+  --vcenter-network-name NAME
-  --vcenter-port N      Port Number of the vCenter Server (default: 443) -h, --help            show this help message and exit
+                        vCenter network name to use (default: VM Network) --vcenter-port N      Port Number of the vCenter Server (default: 443) -h, --help            show this help message and exit
 ```